Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/shader-editor-panel/material.md

 * **HOLO** - Transparent LCD screen texture.

 ### Facing
-This setting affects the way a material is displayed in Space Engineers.
-Currently it is unclear what exactly these settings affect ingame but it is likely this is connected to a material being always rotated to face the camera.
+This setting affects the way a **material is displayed** in Space Engineers.
+Currently it is **unclear what exactly these settings affect** but it is likely this is connected to a material being always rotated to face the camera.
 Valid options are:

 * **None** - This is the normal Facing setting.
 This is what is set for all vanilla materials.
 * **Vertical** - Vertical facing mode.